BDC Hamburger Icon

 Many companies want to run sweepstakes for their current customers, so they give away an entry ticket with a purchase.
 However, since money is exchanged, there is consideration, which causes a problem.
 A popular way to circumvent the problem is giving people a free alternative way to enter with no purchase required.

 Under most state laws, creating a free entry alternative makes the sweepstakes legal.
-For example, McDonald’s can give away its McDonald’s Monopoly tickets to paying customers ― consideration ― because it also offers an alternative free method to enter the sweepstakes.
+Take McDonald’s.
+It can give away its McDonald’s Monopoly tickets to paying customers ― consideration ― because it also offers an alternative free method to enter the sweepstakes.

 3. Make your sweepstakes or contest easy to enter.

 Money isn’t the only form of consideration.
-For example, say a customer must put excessive effort into entering the sweepstakes.
-In this case, the work and time they put into the submission can turn into consideration and convert the sweepstakes into an illegal lottery.
+If a customer must put excessive effort into entering the sweepstakes, the work and time they put into the submission can turn into consideration.
+And that would convert the sweepstakes into an illegal lottery.
 Time is money, after all.
 Make entering your sweepstakes easy to avoid running into this problem.

 When it comes to contests and sweepstakes, businesses must clearly: